norton120/pirate_baby/content/posts/prompt_engineering.md

 ```
 _response_:
 ```
-YESyes
+YESyes<backpage
 ```
-Closer, but also incorrect.
+Closer, but also incorrect, and still not stopping where I want it.
 This goes on for about an hour, adjusting the prompt and the settings.
 I finally get to this:
 ```
 Determine if this message is a complete statement that requires no external context, respond only with 'yes', otherwise respond only with 'no'.